cakemail/frontend-dev-test/README.md

 Let me propose a little challenge.

-You must create an object oriented class that allows a user to insert an emoji icon into a content-editable _div_, with the help of a tooltip, at the caret position.
+You must create an object oriented system that allows a user to insert an emoji icon into a content-editable _div_, with the help of a tooltip, at the caret position.

 Here's what it could look like: